ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/Model.rst

 **************

 The UFS land model requires multiple input files to run, including static datasets (fix files containing climatological information, terrain, and land use data), initial conditions files, and forcing files.
-Users may reference the `Community Noah-MP Land Surface Modeling System Technical Description Version 5.0 <https://opensky.ucar.edu/islandora/object/technotes:599>`_ (2023) and the `Community Noah-MP User's Guide <https://www.jsg.utexas.edu/noah-mp/files/Users_Guide_v0.pdf>`_ (2011) for a detailed technical description of certain elements of the Noah-MP model.
+Users may reference the `Community Noah-MP Land Surface Modeling System Technical Description Version 5.0 <https://opensky.ucar.edu/islandora/object/technotes:599>`_ (2023) for a detailed technical description of certain elements of the Noah-MP model.

-In both the land component and land driver implementations of Noah-MP, static file(s) and initial conditions file(s) specify model parameters.
+In Noah-MP, the static file(s) and initial conditions file(s) specify model parameters.
 These files are publicly available in the `Land DA data bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`_.
 Users can download the data and untar the file via the command line: